 Issues of common interest include, for instance, the ethics of the use of medical, public health, and genetic data; normative questions about individual and population-level health interventions; the demands of justice in the allocation of scarce health resources; democratic participation and representation in health policy decisions.

 The aim of the workshop series is to promote the traffic of ideas between these two areas.
 The first meeting took place at Stockholm University in May 2019.
 Its broad theme was Autonomy.
 It was followed by a workshop in Aarhus in the fall of 2019 (themed Justice).
-The final workshop is provisionally scheduled to take place in Iceland in the fall of 2020 (themed Well-Being, Beneficence, Harm).
+The final workshop is scheduled to take place in Iceland in June 2021 (themed Well-Being, Beneficence, Harm).

 The workshop series is supported by a grant from the Joint Committee for Nordic Research Councils in the Humanities and Social Sciences (NOS-HS).